CHINCHU321/Cognifyz-Technologies-react-landing-page/README.md

-Level 3

-Task 2
+## Level 3 Task 2

 Create a landing page for a web developer internship with the following key elements:

 Clear headline: "Web Developer Internship Opportunities at Cognifyz Technologies"

 Brief introduction: Overview of the internship program and duration.

-Highlights: Benefits of the internship, such as real- world experience and mentorship.
+Highlights: Benefits of the internship, such as real-world experience and mentorship.

 Qualifications: Desired skills and technologies.

-Call-to-action (CTA) button: "Apply Now" or "Learn More.
+Call-to-action (CTA) button: "Apply Now" or "LearnMore."
-"

 Contact information: Footer with relevant contact details for inquiries.

 # Getting Started with Create React App